Niacin (vitamin B3), also known as nicotinamide and nicotinic acid,

 Q. What do you think of liquid niacin?

-A. Niacin is absorbed very well, I don't see the need
+A. It is absorbed very well from the GI system, I don't see the need

 for using liquid niacin.